decentraland/sdk-issues/README.md

 # sdk-issues

 This repo is open to the public as a place where the community can post issues, feature requests or start discussions related to the Decentraland SDK.

+⚠️ Issues should created here for bugs and reports.
+Affter that, issues will be migrated to https://github.com/decentraland/sdk

 The Decentraland SDK is used to create interactive 3D scenes that you can upload to your LAND in Decentraland.
 To learn more about it, see the [documentation](https://docs.decentraland.org/).